-- ➤ For profile schedules that run all day, all week, the start offset is applied from 00:00 AM, so that for a schedule of 15 minutes and start offset of 120 seconds, the profile runs at 15 minute intervals from 00:02 AM. - If you define multiple schedules to run a profile on a single Business Process Monitor, a different start offset value may be used for each schedule.
-For more information, see "Multiple Schedules for a Profile" on page 92.
+- ➤ For profile schedules that run all day, all week, the start offset is applied from 00:00 AM, so that for a schedule of 15 minutes and start offset of 120 seconds, the profile runs at 15 minute intervals from 00:02 AM. - ➤ If you define multiple schedules to run a profile on a single Business Process Monitor, a different start offset value may be used for each schedule.
+For more information, see "Multiple Schedules for a Profile" on page 136. - When you configure offsets for running profiles on Business Process Monitors in different locations, you must take into consideration the time zone setting for each location.